guansss/al-combat-counter/azur_lane/combat_counter/README.md

 self.game_window = MyGameWindow(logger)
 ```

-The recognition may not succeed when the emulator window is too small.
+Recognition may not succeed when the emulator window is too small.

+Quitting the combat before it ends does not prevent the counter from increasing.

+**PVP combats are also counted.**